 |In USD as of May 12, 2010 according to Indeed.com|

-Project managers who want to enhance their expertise and expand their career options achieve industry-recognized certification.
-PMI offers prestigious project management certifications, including PMP and CAPM®.
+The most widely-recognized and respected credential in the profession is the Project Management Professional (PMP®), awarded by the Project Management Institute (PMI®).
+PMI® developed industry standards to ensure businesses that certification holders have pursued project management education and can demonstrate a high degree of knowledge and skill.
 Certifications are more valuable than ever as they represent a high level of competency and dedication.
 It has become increasingly common to see PMI certifications as a job requirement.
-In addition, PMP certification can increase your salary even more:
+A PMP certification can also increase your salary.

 Gain critical knowledge to lead successful projects with Villanova University’s online Project Management certificate programs.
 Supporting the latest Project Management Body of Knowledge (PMBOK® Guide – Fourth Edition), Villanova offers the most up-to-date information in a dynamic online classroom.
 By earning your Master Certificate in Project Management and attaining PMI certification, you’ll be on a clear path to job security, professional growth and better pay.
 Choose from these online certificate programs: